Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 Pinched nerve in the shoulder - pain runs from the spine to the upper limbs

-Oppression of the sciatic nerve can cause numbness in the lower limbs
+Sciatic nerve compression can cause numbness in the lower limbs

-Nerve compression occurs when a nerve is subjected to excessive pressure from surrounding tissues (bone, cartilage, muscle or tendon).
-Oppression can occur in many parts of the body – the most common include a pinched nerve in the lower back, a pinched nerve in the hip or general nerve root oppression.
+It occurs when a nerve is subjected to excessive pressure from surrounding tissues (bones, cartilage, muscles or tendons).
+Compression can occur in many parts of the body – the most common are pinched nerves in the lower back, pinched nerves in the hip, or general nerve root compression.

 • obesity,

-Nerve compression also occurs when an intervertebral disc is prolapsed or when bone growths form on joints affected by arthrosis.
-Growths may also appear on the spine.
+Nerve compression also occurs when an intervertebral disc is prolapsed or when bony growths form on joints affected by arthrosis.
+Growths can also appear on the spine.
 [3],[4]

 Nerve pressure can affect anyone, especially in older age.
-However, nerve compression in the wrist area, specifically carpal tunnel syndrome, which belongs to the isthmus syndromes, affects women more often.
+However, nerve compression in the wrist area, specifically carpal tunnel syndrome, which is one of the carpal tunnel syndromes, affects women more often.

 • diabetes,